 Explore the world’s largest sand islands…

 Just 25km off Brisbane’s shore lies the third largest sand island in the world.
-Moreton is mostly protected national park with less than 100 residents calling the island home.
+Moreton is a mostly protected national park with less than 100 residents calling the island home.
 The world-famous Tangalooma Wrecks are sunk just offshore, plus there are surf beaches, fresh-water lakes, giant sand dunes, a historic lighthouse and wartime bunkers to explore, campgrounds to pitch a tent, Mt Tempest to climb and wild dolphin feeding nightly.

 With no bitumen roads, either take your 4WD over on the Micat Ferry and tackle the sand yourself or join a tour company such as Australian Sunset Safaris, TangaTours or Australia See to get around plus go snorkelling, kayaking and more.
-Alternatively, catch the Tangalooma Flyer to Tangalooma Island Resort and enjoy 3.5-star facilities and activities.
+Alternatively, catch the Tangalooma Ferry to Tangalooma Island Resort and enjoy 3.5-star facilities and activities.

 More on how to access the island here, and 35 ideas for things to do on Moreton Island.